AJP Manuscript Format

 Manuscript Format Policies

 This page describes how to format a manuscript for submission to AJP.
-Be sure to also read the
+Be sure to also read the submission requirements and procedures.

 Electronic File Formats

 - For initial submissions we require a single .pdf file containing all text, endnotes, figures, and tables.
 You may use any software you like to prepare this file, but to avoid extensive reworking later on, we strongly suggest that you use LaTeX/REVTeX or Microsoft Word, as described below.
 The ability to create a .pdf file is built into the Macintosh operating system and is also available in most LaTeX processors and in recent versions of MSWord.
 For advice on creating a .pdf in older software environments, see https://editorialexpress.com/e-editor/pdftips.html.
 If at all possible, your .pdf file should be no larger than one megabyte in size.

 - The editors will ask you to submit an editable manuscript file if and when your manuscript

 is conditionally accepted.
 We currently accept editable manuscript files in two formats:

 - The preferred editable format is LaTeX, using the REVTeX 4.1 style.
 For typical article submissions with many equations and/or endnotes, LaTeX/REVTeX is strongly recommended because it handles most of the formatting and numbering automatically.
 It also handles equations extremely well, making them easy to enter and producing beautiful typeset output.
 LaTeX is free software, available for all major operating systems.
 See the LaTeX web site for links and downloading instructions.
 We recommend that you get a “complete TeX installation,” which will include the REVTeX 4.1 style and all needed fonts, packages, and GUI tools.
 Alternatively, you may wish to try a cloud-based LaTeX processor such as writeLaTeX or ShareLaTeX.
 For a tutorial on using LaTeX, see our sample manuscript file.